anroots/wp-theatre-troupe/readme.txt

 Sponsorship proposals are welcome to andoroots+dev@gmail.com

 == Upgrade Notice ==
 Everything should work fine after an upgrade from 1.2 => 1.3.
-No database tables have been changed.
+There are no critical database changes.